 While there is no food provided, feel free to bring a few snacks on the cruise, but please note that outside drinks are prohibited.
 You can enjoy access to bottled water, soft drinks, domestic and imported beer, and wine for purchase during the sail.

-Perfect for sweethearts, this Sunset Sailing Cruise will provide the perfect atmosphere for a romantic evening on the water, allowing you to escape for a while and enjoy the beauty nature has to offer.
+Perfect for sweethearts, this Sunset Sailing Cruise will provide the perfect atmosphere for a romantic getaway on the water, allowing you to escape for a while and enjoy the beauty nature has to offer.